 If these figures are not available and the transmitter goes out of tolerance, the station is open to a citation from the FCC either during an inspection or at license renewal time.
-People at the FCC do check the logs submitted at license renewal time, and if the figures show out-of-tolerance operation, there an be eitetions and even problems in getting the lice can be citations and even problems in getting the license renewed.
+People at the FCC do check the logs submitted at license renewal time, and if the figures show out-of-tolerance operation, there can be citations and even problems in getting the license renewed.